 WILL END in Judgement – The Great White Throne

 This age will begin with the Judgement of the living nations at the Throne of His Glory, where He will separate His sheep (believers and Israelite’s) from the goats (the unbelieving) reigning on earth for the next 1000 years.
-Much study is involved in understanding this period from what little is given, however the Word tells us, that His Church will reign with Him and preside as judges over the earth.
-This period like all, will draw to a close, with the loosing of Satan once again for a short season, where he will encourage the living nations to rise up against the Lord in one final battle.
+Much study is involved in understanding this period from what little is given, however, the Word tells us, that His Church will reign with Him and preside as judges over the earth.
+This period like all will draw to a close, with the loosing of Satan once again for a short season, where he will encourage the living nations to rise up against the Lord in one final battle.
 However, God will destroy this army with fire, ushering in His Final Judgement Seat, The Great White Throne.

 This Seat of judgement, comes at the end of the 1000 years when every unrighteous person who has ever lived, will be resurrected from Hell, to face the final judgement of God.
 After which sinners, satan, the anti-christ and Hell itself, will be thrown into the Lake of Fire, being eternally separated from the righteous.
 This will bring the close to the history of mankind, with the unrighteous in their eternal judgement and the righteous in eternal bliss in Heaven with God.
 This is when believers will always be with the Lord, there will be no more pain, no tears, no grief or loss and never again, will a person feel distant from God.
 They will be with Him for every moment of eternity.

-This brief overview of God’s Word from Genesis to Revelations, shows us where the Tribulation Soldier Series finds its timeline, telling the story of the closing stages of Age Five, which we now live in, into the terrifying Sixth Age of the Trials and Tribulation Period.
-Midway through publication five, we’ll enter that Sixth Age and show what the Bible describes about that Tribulation, through the eyes of our characters.
-The events we can be sure of, but the time this begins we can’t, however God’s Word shows us in detail, what this age will be like and what will happen across the face of the earth.
+This brief overview of God’s Word from Genesis to Revelations shows us where the Tribulation Soldier Series finds its timeline, telling the story of the closing stages of Age Five, which we now live in, into the terrifying Sixth Age of the Trials and Tribulation Period.
+Midway through publication five, we’ll enter that Sixth Age and show what the Bible describes of that Tribulation, through the eyes of our characters.
+The events we can be sure of, but the time this begins we can’t, however, God’s Word shows us in detail, what this age will be like and what will happen across the face of the earth.